ember-template-lint/ember-template-lint/README.md

 }
 ```

-Plugins are included by default.
-You can turn off plugins by toggling them in a
+Rules are enabled by default.
+You can turn off specific rules by toggling them in a
 `.template-lintrc` file at the base of your project:

 ```javascript